MS Norgoma

 In 1974, both Norgoma and Norisle were replaced by the much larger and more modern MS Chi-Cheemaun which could accommodate more vehicles than both sister ships put together.
 Norgoma was berthed as a museum ship in Sault Ste.
 Marie, Ontario.
 In 1981 the ship was transferred to a charity, the St. Mary's River Marine Heritage Centre.

 In early 2019 Sault Ste.
 Marie City Council put pressure on the charity to move the Norgoma.
 The charity proposed moving the vessel to a mooring point at Roberta Bondar Park, where the tour boat Chief Shingwauk used to board tourists.
 However city officials pointed out the Norgoma was too large too moor at this dock, without jutting into the shipping channel, preventing visiting cruise vessels from mooring.
 On June 4, 2019, the Norgoma was moved to an alternate mooring site, on property previously owned by Algoma Steel, a site not open to the public.
 In September 2019, citing breach of the 1981 agreement, the City repossessed the ship and put her for sale.

-A planned sale of the vessel to Dwor Metal company fell through in January of 2023.
+A planned sale of the vessel to Dwor Metal company fell through in January 2023.
 The company's owner had planned to renovate the vessel for private use, but the transaction fell through.
 The vessel remains moored on the former Algoma Steel property as of January 2023.